I've killed a buck opening day chasing a doe, and killed one in january chasing a doe....it's all about having a doe in heat.

 James, terrain might play some role, but how significant remains to be seen.
 As far as Florida is concerned, there is not so much difference in terrain that it makes a significant difference from region to region.
 Perhaps deer down south on ranch land will range more than deer in the big woods of north Florida as a rule, but noting definitive has been offered as proof.
 From my personal experience, one of the properties I used to hunt in the 90's and early 2000's was about 7,200 acres and bisected by a housing development with only a long and narrow strip of woods connecting the two parcels.
 We had bucks on camera that never left their home block of woods and others that roamed from one side to the other as the rut got closer.
 One of the guys that normally hunted the northwest side of the property ended up shooting a buck that we had on film on the southeast side of the property (about 7 miles away).
 I had patterned another buck that made a big circuitous loop around the property that took him 3 days to complete.
 Each buck does what he does because that's just him.
 Didn't matter if it was open pasture, heavy cypress swamp, palmetto flats, or hardwood hammocks.
 Some bucks stayed home and some ranged all over the place.

 Bushnell, Primos and Final Approach Pro Staff.
-Proud member of the Fab Five and Big Leaugers.
+Proud member of the Fab Five, Big Leaugers and Bobble Head 4.

 I had you pissed off at hello.

 If you notice the areas in Florida with an early rut they are usually in low lying areas.
 UF states that this is mother natures way of getting the fawns on their feet way ahead of Hurricane Season.

 I do know that the further south you go the earlier the rut happens.
 And in the Big Bend area low lying they also rut earlier.